 The Homewood Suites Palm Beach Gardens is our Spring Training Headquarters and sponsor hotel, but it is so popular it might be full.

 They are #11 out of 43 Hotels listed on Tripadvisor for West Palm Beach.
-Call Rick Netzel of the Sales Department (561) 683-8810 and identify that you are from “Rob Rains’ STL Sports Page.”
+Call Rick Netzel of the Sales Department (561) 683-8810 and identify that you are from “Rob Rains’ STL Sports Page” and he will take care of you.

 - We recently went on a Pontiki inlet cruise (shown left).
 It was pricey ($60) but a two-hour boat ride around Jupiter Inlet with drinks included in the price.
 Sunset cruise was worth the price. https://www.pontiki.com/pontiki-home